This is a continuation post from Hugo Setup and Deployment in Hugo series.

 Note: these are not the actual commands.

 Well, it’s not in detail, but it should give you an idea of how it works.
-See you in another post.
+Visit this site if you want to learn more about it.

 References